 Peanut Butter Rice Krispie Treats are quick and easy to make.
-4 simple ingredients meet up to make a tasty and addictive treat.
+4 simple ingredients meet up to make a tasty and addictive treat, ready in about 30 minutes.
 Naturally gluten-free!
 Perfect for bake sales and after-school snacks.

 The only difference between Rice Krispie Treats and Rice Crispy Treats is the brand of crispy rice cereal used for making these.